 The English department offers students an exciting and enriching experience in English.
 In the classroom a variety of teaching methods ensure that each student’s learning style is catered for.
 The department believes in the value of experiences outside the classroom; all year groups benefit from a variety of extra-curricular activities.
 The activities include: Creative Writing Club; Scrabble Club; Reading Group and theatre visits/events that are directly related to a text being studied.
-This includes watching performances of Shakespeare’s Macbeth, Much Ado About Nothing, Twelfth Night, A Midsummer Night’s Dream and The Tempest.
-All students are encouraged to take part in competitions, including the annual Creative Writing competition at Claremont School.
-However we also enjoy evening outings which are just enjoyable, most recently to the West End to see Wicked!
+This includes watching performances of Shakespeare’s Macbeth, A Christmas Carol and workshops at Shakespeare’s Globe in London.
+All students are encouraged to take part in competitions, including the annual Creative Writing competitions.

-English Literature and English Language are taught to all students in Years 7 to 9 and to most students in Years 10 and 11.
-From September 2015, all students will take both GCSEs to Year 11.
-The students develop their skills in: critical reading for understanding; writing for different purposes and in a wide range of Speaking and Listening activities.
+English Literature and English Language are taught to all students across both Key Stages.
+Furthermore all of the students at Robertsbridge will sit both English Language and English Literature at GCSE.
+The students develop their skills in: critical reading for understanding; writing for different purposes and in a range of Speaking and Listening activities.
 Students are encouraged to show initiative and be creative in their studies.

 Years 7 and 8